EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.astrometry.md

 ### imProc.astrometry.astrometryRefine

 Refine an astrometric solution of an AstroCatalog object This function may work on images which have either an approximate WCS (either in AstroHeader or AstroWCS), or a catalog with RA/Dec coordinates.
 The coordinates should be good to a few arcseconds.
+For no solutions use imProc.astrometry.astrometryCore.